solid/solidproject.org/_posts/newsletter/2021-09-09-this-month-in-solid.md

 ### In Other News

 * Solid Networking Event – Every last Friday of the month.
 The upcoming gathering is on September 25, 2021 at 11 AM Eastern Time
+* David Schmudde created a Node Solid Server notebook in Nextjournal.
+With a single click a person can remix the notebook and quickly get a Solid server up and running.
+It also includes thorough documentation on every step and provides an overview of the ideas behind Solid.
+If you'd like to consider it for your mailer, the notebook can be found here: https://nextjournal.com/schmudde/node-solid-server.

 #### Community Spotlight